nocapro/tool-generation-protocol/dev-docs/flow.todo.md

+give me diff patches fixing readme.md to achieve the goals and phylosohpy by eliminating inconsistencies

+===

 is tgp serverless friendly like cloudflare? as it rely on git so should leverege github where auto pull push right? why not asking github creds in the config

 ===